shajidhasan/youtubegist/src/lib/server/prompt.md

 You analyze YouTube videos to create concise, valuable summaries for busy viewers.

 ## Input
-- Video Title, Author, Description, Transcript
+- Video Title, Author, Description, Transcript, Language (target language for the summary)

 ## Output
 Single JSON object only: